-Paul Luvera has been named by his peers for listing in Best Lawyers in America every year since it began publication in 1978 until his retirement in 2014.
-Best Lawyers has named him the “The Best Lawyer’s 2009 Seattle Personal Injury Litigator of the Year,” the first time the award has been made in Washington and again in 2011.
+Luvera has been selected by his peers for listing in Best Lawyers in America every year since it began publication in 1978 until his retirement in 2014.
+Best Lawyers has named him the “The Best Lawyer’s 2009 Seattle Personal Injury Litigator of the Year,” the first time the award was made in Washington, then again in 2011.

 “I have never in my many years met a man I admire as much as Paul Luvera.
-He has been a role model for me and for countless others…”
+He has been a role model for me and for countless others….”